-8.4 Appendix 1: Use of IMPs in pregnant and breastfeeding women
+8.4 Appendix 4: Use of IMPs in pregnant and breastfeeding women

-All trial drugs (except baricitinib and empagliflozin) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
-The existing data related to each drug is summarized below.
+All trial drugs (except empagliflozin, sotrovimab, molnupiravir, Paxlovid and baloxavir) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
+The existing data related to each drug is summarised below.
+The potential inclusion of any pregnant women should be discussed with a consultant obstetrician (or obstetric physician) and all consent discussions should be documented in the medical records.